 According to Aston University, the role will help you improve your communication and personal skills, develop leadership and management qualities and benefit from a sense of fulfilment and personal growth.
 These skills are a welcome addition to any CV.
 Also, the fact that you will have undertaken this role abroad and will be aiding volunteers to promote positive mental health means that you will have a greater understanding of cross-cultural relations and of supporting your peers in often unfamiliar and difficult situations.

-If you’re keen to apply, please fill out this brief form here and we'll be in touch.
-For any questions, please email Harriette@slv.global.
+If you think you're a good fit for this role, please fill out this brief form here and we'll be in touch.
+For any questions, please email Rosie@slv.global.